-This machine must not be altered in any manner or operated with any damaged, missing, or malfunctioning parts.
-If modification is deemed necessary to accomplish the user's requirements, write or FAX a description including a sketch or drawing to the Company describing the changes or new uses desired.
-Include the machine identification, condition and any previous modifications.
+This machine must not be altered in any manner or operated with any damage, missing, or malfunctioning parts.
+If modification is deemed necessary to accomplish the user's requirements, write or FAX a description including a sketch or drawing to the Company with identification, condition and any pervious modifications.
 The company may be able to help the customer avoid creating a hazardous situation.
 Careful attention must be given to adjacent machinery and accessible space for cleaning and inspection.
 Other factors should be planned for such as: product spillage, dust pollution, personnel space, interfacing of machines, automatic startup, and handling of hot materials.